brycewray/hugo-site/content/posts/2020/05/battle-ios-email-heavyweights/index.md

 **Maker**: [EuroSmartz, Ltd](https://mobile.eurosmartz.com/).

-**First release**: [2009](https://twitter.com/EuroSmartz/status/3729778954) as a more pedestrian app some App Store reviewers call "AltaMail Classic" to distinguish it from the current incarnation, which dates from [2017](https://twitter.com/EuroSmartz/status/937595802897211392).
+**First release**: [2009](https://twitter.com/EuroSmartz/status/3729778954)[^tweets] as a more pedestrian app some App Store reviewers call "AltaMail Classic" to distinguish it from the current incarnation, which dates from [2017](https://twitter.com/EuroSmartz/status/937595802897211392)[^tweets].

+[^tweets]: Depending on Twitter policies as of when you read this, you may need to be logged into an a Twitter account to use the link.

 **Platforms**: iOS, Android, macOS.[^Catalyst]